monerodocs/md/docs/public-address/subaddress.md

 ## Group funds into accounts

-!!!
-Note
-    Feel free to skip this if your are new to Monero.
-Accounts are not essential and currently not supported by the GUI.

 **Accounts** are a convenience wallet-level feature to group subaddresses under one label and balance.

 You may want to organize your funds into accounts like "cash", "work", "trading", "mining", "donations", etc.